 Secondary Prevention is designed for use in schools where there are students who are at risk of chronic problem behavior, but for whom high intensity interventions are not essential.
 In this course, students will learn about different secondary prevention interventions, how to determine who needs secondary level interventions, how to implement them and how to measure progress, fidelity, and social validity.

 Students will gain broad foundation skills in applied behavioral technology principles for the purpose of solving academic and behavior problems.
-Principles will include: problem identification and defining, functional assessment, selection of quantitative measurement systems, development of systematic behavioral interventions, and progress evaluation through repeated (ongoing) measurement and use of single subject designs.
+Principles will include: problem identification and defining, functional behavior assessment, functional analysis, selection of quantitative measurement systems, development of systematic behavioral interventions, and progress evaluation through repeated (ongoing) measurement and use of single subject designs.

 The purpose of this class is to give the tools necessary to implement school-wide PBIS or any research-based classroom management practices through presentations and coaching.
 The role of the coach is to provide collaborative and non-evaluative communication and feedback to teachers by creating a positive climate and common purpose among teachers and students.
 Prospective coaches will learn the skills of active listening, pausing, paraphrasing, and asking meditative questions.
 Additionally, students will learn how to plan, implement, and evaluate staff development.